stablekernel/aqueduct/source/docs/http/request_and_response.md

 An instance of `Request` represents an HTTP request and are automatically created when the application receives a request.
 A `Request` is a wrapper around the Dart standard library `HttpRequest` and its values - such as its URI or headers - can be accessed through its `raw` property.

 A `Request` has a `body` property.
 This property decodes the HTTP request body into Dart objects based on the request's content type.
-The mechanism to decode the body is determined by `HTTPCodecRepository`, which is covered in more detail in a later section.
+The mechanism to decode the body is determined by `CodecRegistry`, which is covered in more detail in a later section.
 By default, decoders exist for text, JSON and form data.
 The size of a request body is limited to 10MB by default and can be changed by setting the value of `RequestBody.maxSize` during application initialization.

 A `Request` is handled by one or more `Controller`s before to be responded to. `Controller`s may validate or add more information to the request, so that later controllers can use this information.
 For example, an `Authorizer` controller will validate the Authorization header of a request.
 Once validated, it will add authorization info to the request - like the authorized user ID - and pass it to the next controller.
 The next controller in the channel has access to the authorization info without having to perform another fetch.